xXleowXx/gitlab-charts/doc/charts/globals.md

 ### Specifying secure Redis scheme (SSL)

 In order to connect to Redis using SSL, the `rediss` (note the double `s`) scheme parameter is required.
-Additionally, `authClients` key must be set to false `false` because [Redis defaults to mutual TLS](https://redis.io/docs/management/security/encryption/#client-certificate-authentication):
+Additionally, `authClients` key must be set to `false` because [Redis defaults to mutual TLS](https://redis.io/docs/management/security/encryption/#client-certificate-authentication), which not all chart components support:

 ```yaml
 global: